red-machine-games/raw-markdown-documentation/docs/gettingStarted.md

 Piece of cake.

 ### Running main web app only or pvp room only
-Goblin Base Server in fact represents two servers at once:
+Goblin Base Server, in fact, represents two servers at once:

- 1. _Main web app server_ - with all profiles, leaderboards, cloud function, etc. features - http only;
+ 1. _Main web app server_ - with all profiles, leaderboards, cloud function, etc. features - HTTP only;
- 2. _Pvp room server_ - receiving connections with `booking key` - http and websockets.
+ 2. _Pvp room server_ - receiving connections with `booking key` - HTTP and WebSockets.

 To run first one - pass `port` and `host` arguments into `goblinBase.start(1337, 'localhost')`, call `dontRunMainWebapp()` chain method to skip the main web app server.
 To run the second - just include pvp: `goblinBase.includePvp({ ... })` and vice versa.

-Configure database access as usual because all cluster members communicates with it, but there are some nuances with Redis connection: _main web app_ server needs only 7 Redis clients - except `PvpRoomClient`, but _pvp room_ server needs 2 Redis clients - `MatchmakingClient` because it's a connecting link between all cluster members, and `PvpRoomClient`.
+Configure database access as usual because all cluster members communicate with it, but there are some nuances with Redis connection: _main web app_ server needs only 7 Redis clients - except `PvpRoomClient`, but _pvp room_ server needs 2 Redis clients - `MatchmakingClient` because it's a connecting link between all cluster members, and `PvpRoomClient`.
 Check out the scalability schematic picture to get pick up the idea: [goblin-base-server#scalability](https://github.com/red-machine-games/goblin-base-server#scalability)

  > Note: Use [reverse proxy](https://nginx.org/) for all servers